jgransac/GettingCleaningData-CourseProject/README.md

 		So we had a look to all measurements with words like std and mean.
-		It appears that some of them are MeanFreq and gravityMean and those ones are not measurements on the mean or std but measurements based on a mean frequence and mean gravity, which is different and expplains why i decided to exclude them form datasets.
+		It appears that some of them are MeanFreq and gravityMean and those ones are not measurements on the mean or std but measurements based on a mean frequence and mean gravity, which is different and explains why i decided to exclude them from datasets.
 		Then, I have extract all other mesurement with Mean and std via dplyr:select function that is really easy to use with sub-function contains.
 		For this, I had to make current names as valid names for select using function make.names.